scra88le/Final_project/docs/04-discussion.md

 # Discussion

 Figure \@ref(fig:heatMapHypoth) ref summarises the support for the hypothesis made in section \#waderHypo.
 If the results were in agreement across both analysis periods they are marked as strongly supported (SS) and if only in one period partially support (PS).
-If the hypothesis is not supported by the results at all, then it is marked as not supported (NS).
+If the hypothesis is not supported by the results at all, or it is not statistically significant, then it is marked as not supported (NS).

 <div class="figure" style="text-align: center">
 <img src="04-discussion_files/figure-html/heatMapHypoth-1.png" alt="Summary of support for hypotheses made in the introduction, for associations between breeding wader density and environmental covariates, between 2002 and 2019 inclusive" width="672" />
 <p class="caption">(\#fig:heatMapHypoth)Summary of support for hypotheses made in the introduction, for associations between breeding wader density and environmental covariates, between 2002 and 2019 inclusive</p>
 </div>
 ## Improved grassland coverage (H1)

 This habitat type is confined mainly to the south mainland of Shetland, with significant areas of improved grassland appear on Fetlar and Unst.
 In the 1990s agricultural subsidies encouraged the farming of upland sheep [@Shetland_Islands_Council2016-tz], which in turn supported the "improvement" of marginal in-by grassland so as to produce silage as a winter feed for sheep.
 Improved fields were also treated with lime and fertiliser so as to artificially boost yields of grass for silage.
 The practise of rotating re-seeded improved grassland and a spring-sown crop is not widely undertaken in Shetland any longer.
-The area of ground in cultivation for crops (excluding improved grassland) in Shetland fell by 90% between 1971 and 2008, with much of that decline happening pre 2001.
+The area of ground in cultivation for crops (excluding improved grassland) in Shetland fell by 90% between 1971 and 2008, with much of that decline happening pre 2001 [@Shetland_Islands_Council2016-tz].
 This change in farming practices has meant that the grassland sward is typically permanent, and due to sheep grazing is therefore likely to be uniform in structure.
 The practise of annual fertilising and liming will increase pH which is good for invertebrate abundance, but fast growing and uniform sward may not be ideal for breeding waders.

 The 2002-2010 analysis period for improved grassland is positively associated with Curlew and Redshank, and negatively associated with Snipe.
 The second analysis period from 2011-2019 has improved grassland positively associated with all wader species, apart from Snipe which is again negatively associated.
 The second analysis period validates the hypothesis that there is a positive association between breeding wader density and improved grassland, whilst the first analysis partially support this.
 Snipe are known to be and heathland specialists and the results agree with this, in that their density response is negatively associated with improved grassland in both analysis periods.